There are various types of vegetarian diets.

-As you may know, dairy is an excellent source of calcium, however, if you avoid dairy make sure to include fortified plant-based dairy alternatives (e.g. fortified soy or almond milk), green leafy vegetables e.g. boy choy and kale, calcium-set tofu, red kidney beans.
+As you may know, dairy is an excellent source of calcium, however, if you avoid dairy make sure to include calcium-fortified plant-based dairy alternatives (e.g. calcium-fortified soy or almond milk), green leafy vegetables e.g. bok choy and kale, calcium-set tofu, red kidney beans.

 The iron provided by plant foods, called non-haem iron, is not as well absorbed by the body.
 You can improve its absorption by including vitamin C-rich foods with every meal.
 Here are a few ideas to try:

 Avoid drinking tea with meals as this reduces your body’s ability to absorb iron.
 Enjoy tea between meals rather than with them.

 Zinc is important for growth and development and proper immune function.